Costs

 This is, genuinely, one of the most exciting things a drain can offer.
 The writer is aware that is a strange sentence.

-What Is Included in the Price?
+What Is Included in the Quote?

 A proper survey should include the camera inspection itself, a written report with timestamps or screenshots, and a clear explanation of what was found and what (if anything) needs doing next.
 If a company hands you a verbal “looks fine, mate” and nothing in writing, that is not a survey.
 That is a look.